 The ADC module in the 280x has been enhanced to provide flexible interface to ePWM peripherals.
-The ADC interface is built around a fast, 12-bit ADC module with a fast conversion rate of 160 ns at 12.5-MHz ADC clock.
+The ADC interface is built around a fast, 12-bit ADC module with a fast conversion rate of up to 80 ns at 25-MHz ADC clock.
 The ADC module has 16 channels, configurable as two independent 8-channel modules.
 The two independent 8-channel modules can be cascaded to form a 16-channel module.
 Although there are multiple input channels and two sequencers, there is only one converter in the ADC module.
 Figure 4-7 shows the block diagram of the ADC module.